 You’d think money would be the problem in securing a place like that–especially for someone who works with plants for a living–but no. The building is for “marrieds only,” so she needs to find a husband, and quick.
 (Don’t you hate when that happens?)

 This is how the apartment looks when Brontë first gets a look at it:

 Brontë checks out the greenhouse on her first visit and sees all the work that needs to be done out there.
 Love this old fountain:

 When I realized I forgot to take screenshots of Brontë’s bedroom, I searched for them online.
 Found these in a post that Susan did about the apartment over at Between Naps on the Porch, and she has more photos from the movie you can check out there.

 Green Card Set Decorator John Anderson also worked on the “Gilmore Girls,” and you can see some of the same soft, feminine, and vintage look to them.
-(I wrote about the GG houses here if you missed it!
-Love that show.
-I own all the seasons on DVD and just started watching them all over again from the beginning.)
+I wrote about the GG houses here if you missed it:

 There aren’t as many great apartments in movies as there are houses, that’s for sure.
 I think I’ve only featured a few of them, like Jennifer Aniston’s in The Break-Up, the girly retro apartment from Down with Love, and Doris Day’s in Pillow Talk.
-Do you have a favorite?
+Got a favorite?

 P.S.
 In real life, Andie MacDowell lives in a storybook Tudor in North Carolina.